-How to get a U.S. vaccine passport
+How to get a US COVID vaccine passport:

 It's as easy as adding the best meditation apps to your phone.
-Fully vaccinated folks (that means two weeks out from their second shot of a two-dose vaccine like Pfizer and Moderna, or two weeks after a single-dose vaccine like Johnson & Johnson) can simply download the mobile app to their smartphone and upload their proof of vaccination, as well as coronavirus PCR and antigen test results, or other health waivers.
+Fully vaccinated folks (that means two weeks out from their second shot of a two-dose vaccine, like Pfizer and Moderna) can simply download the mobile app to their smartphone and upload their proof of vaccination, as well as coronavirus PCR and antigen test results, or other health waivers.

 An electronic certificate can then be printed or, better yet, saved directly to your phone or email—that's way easier to keep a hold of than those small, paper COVID-19 Vaccination Record Cards they give you after your shots are administered.
-The digital passes can then be shown to gain entrance to certain venues, businesses and, maybe one day, airports.
+The digital passes can then be shown to gain entrance to certain venues, businesses, and, maybe one day, airports.

-How to get the NHS COVID 19 passport in the U.K.
+How to get the NHS vaccine passport in the UK:

-Grant Shapps, the Secretary of State for Transport of the United Kingdom, announced in late April 2021 that Britons will soon be on the receiving end of their own vaccine passport, which will be used for travel abroad to approved destinations without having to quarantine upon return to the U.K. (A negative COVID test will still be required before their departure from and arrival back to the U.K.)
+Grant Shapps, the Secretary of State for Transport of the United Kingdom, announced in late April 2021 that Britons would soon be on the receiving end of their own vaccine passport, which will be used for travel abroad to approved destinations without having to quarantine upon return to the U.K. (A negative COVID test will still be required before their departure from and arrival back to the U.K.)

-Speaking to Sky News on April 28th about the upcoming vaccine passport, Shapps said: “We do need to make sure that we do this very, very carefully … But, in the next couple of weeks, I’ll come back on and I’ll be able to tell you about which countries will have made it into the traffic light system – and that green list in particular.”
+Speaking to Sky News on April 28th about the vaccine passport, Shapps said: “We do need to make sure that we do this very, very carefully … But, in the next couple of weeks, I’ll come back on and I’ll be able to tell you about which countries will have made it into the traffic light system – and that green list in particular.”

 He continued: “I'm working internationally with partners across the world to make sure that system can be internationally recognized.”